binibenny95/state_machine/README.md

 ![StateEngineDesign](design/StateEngine_Design.jpg)

-flow:
+### Design Concepts

+- Workflow and Tasks have four different valid states - pending,in_progress,rejected and completed
+- Default state of all Tasks is pending.
 - When we start the 'Hiring' to 'in_progress' state , the first task auto trigger and moves to 'in_progress'.
-   - But all other tasks like Technical Interview, Assignment,Offer are in 'pending' by default.
-   - When the 'Call' changes its state from 'in_progres' to 'completed', it trigger the next task 'technical interview ' to 'in_progress'.
+- When the 'Introduction Call' task changes its state from 'in_progres' to 'completed', it trigger the next task 'Technical interview ' to 'in_progress'.
-   - Likely , at the end when the last task  'offer' change its state from 'in_progess' to 'completed' , and workflow 'hiring' changes it state form 'in_progress' to 'complete'.
+- Likely , at the end when the last task  'Job offer' change its state from 'in_progess' to 'completed' , the workflow 'hiring' changes it state form 'in_progress' to 'completed'.
+- If the state of any of the tasks is rejected then it will move the state of overall workflow also to rejected .The state of subsequent tasks will remain in its default value of pending.

 ## System Pre-requisites